djonn/stavebi/readme.md

 ### Need

-- [BUG] Calculation of totalScore is faulty
-  * `aijlosu` says it has 58 points, but actually has 114
 - [FEATURE] Previous game selector (FE)
 - [FEATURE] Only add `/debug` and (maybe) `/admin` endpoints when NOT running in production